-15. On the primary system, upgrade to the supported ESM version.
+16. On the primary system, upgrade to the supported ESM version.

-For detailed instructions, see the ESM Upgrade Guide on the ESM documentation page.
+For detailed instructions, see the ESM Upgrade Guide.
 Because you have already stopped the ArcSight services, you do not need to run Tools/stop_services.sh.

 IMPORTANT: The APHA module must be running before you begin upgrading ESM.